lady holding covering her nose thinking of the Why Your Litter-Robot Is Smelling

 So, why is your Litter-Robot smelling?

-From my experience, your Litter-Robot shouldn’t smell as long as you’re cleaning the drawer regularly.
-But litter type, diet, and not changing the carbon filter can all contribute to bad odors.
+In our experience, your Litter-Robot should not smell as long as you clean the drawer on a regular basis.
+However, litter type, diet, and failure to change the carbon filter can all contribute to bad odors.

 To help you solve the issue, let’s talk in detail about all these reasons.